pawelserwonski/SensorAppREST/README.md

 ## Additional task
 Write an instruction how to compile the code, run tests and run the solution.
 Everything should be in INSTRUCTION.md file.

+## TODO
+Although app is working, it still needs some improvements.
+Next I'm going to focus on:
+* GithubYamlParser - improving retrieving raw file from Github server (especially replacing current method of preparing URL to raw file)
+* Whole app - add coments
+* Whole app - set up project to compile also as Docker container